 In its prime, MySpace allowed users to create profiles, connect with friends, and share music, photos, and other content.
 However, the platform’s popularity declined over the years, and many users moved on to other social media platforms.

-If you’re interested in finding old MySpace profiles or content, there are a few ways for doing so.
+If you’re interested in finding old MySpace profiles or content, there are a few ways to do so.

 Search on MySpace